Article updated on May 3, 2021

 How many leopards are there left in the wild?

 - An estimated 700,000 leopards live in Africa.
-About 4 leopards a week get killed due to hunting that is legal with a permit…
+About 4 leopards a week get killed on the continent due to hunting that is legal with a permit…

 - Their numbers have declined by 30% over the past 25 years due to habitat loss and trophy hunting.
 In 2014, 311 African leopard trophies have been imported into the United States alone by trophy hunters.